 Changes in event of no deal

 HMRC have created a set of video guides to help UK businesses prepare for a no deal EU Exit with 5 key areas businesses must be aware of.

 The Department for International Trade has provided guidance for UK businesses offering services in EU or EFTA countries if the UK leaves the EU with no deal.
 Providing services to any country in the EU, Iceland, Liechtenstein, Norway or Switzerland after EU Exit

 Sector specific guidance

 The Department for Business, Energy and Industrial Strategy (BEIS) has recently published sector specific guidance for businesses setting out how to prepare for EU Exit.
-Please follow the links for: automotive, aerospace, construction, oil and gas production, retail, space, professional and business services, chemicals, steel, electronics, machinery and parts, mining and non metal manufacturing, consumer goods, electricity sector ,life sciences, nuclear, research and innovation, parcel delivery services,and gas markets.
+Please follow the links for: automotive, aerospace, construction, oil and gas production, retail, space, professional and business services, chemicals, steel, electronics, machinery and parts, non metal manufacturing, consumer goods, electricity sector ,life sciences, nuclear, research and innovation, parcel delivery services,and gas markets.

 The government has also produced country specific guidance for providing services with EU countries, in the event of no deal.

 The government portal also has a range of specific guidance and publications around Brexit, for specific topics (e.g. manufactured goods,intellectual property) can be found here

 The main site for guidance on exiting the EU is here